-This class is designed to help students to be successful at our school and beyond by acquainting them with the staff, faculty, clubs, institutional culture, resources and urban environment that make up the School of Communication.
-At the end of this class, students should understand how to begin to chart a career course, find an internship, network, and study abroad.
+This class is designed to help students to make the most of their experiences in and around our school by acquainting them with the staff, faculty, clubs, institutional culture, resources and urban environment that make up the School of Communication.
+At the end of this class, students should understand how to begin charting a career course in their emerging areas of interest, find an internship, network, and study abroad.